dolphindb/release/1.10/README.md

 * Fixed a memory leak bug when deleting all data of a shared in-memory table if at least one column in the table is a big array). (**1.10.6**)
 * Fixed a bug that if a variable type cannot be determined in the JIT, errors may occur during compilation, resulting in crashes or reduced execution efficiency.
 After fixing the bug, if a variable type cannot be determined, the compilation will be aborted and the variable name will be reported. (**1.10.6**)
 * Fixed a bug introduced in version 1.10.3.
 If the keys of a dictionary are of LONG type and the values are of ANY type, searching the dictionary for a key may incorrectly return nothing. (**1.10.6**)
+* Fixed a bug that may cause crash when performing equal join (ej) on two shared in-memory tables.
+The system may crash if one thread deletes all the data of two shared in-memory tables and then adds new data, and if another thread performs equal join on them with multiple joining columns that include at least a STRING type column. (**1.10.6**)
+* Fixed a bug in function `createCrossSectionalAggregator` when the parameter triggeringPattern is set to "interval".
+The calculation is triggered not only at prescribed intervals, but also possibly every time data is inserted. (**1.10.7**)
+* Fixed a bug that may cause system crash if the parameters of partial application in a RPC call do not use the correct format. (**1.10.7**)
+* Fixed a bug that if a complicated SQL query (for example, multiple OR conditions that contain both partitioning columns and non-partitioning columns) is applied on a table with value partitioning scheme, the result may contain more rows than expected. (**1.10.7**)
+* Fixed a bug that function `wsum` returns 0 when both parameters contain only Null values.
+Now it returns Null. (**1.10.7**)

 ## DolphinDB GUI